Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

-\begin{proof} It suffices to consider the primitive semitoric polygons, because if the primitive polygons converge so do all of the polygons in the family.
-Any two compact primitive semitoric polygons in $\stpolymfk$ with the same fan can be connected by a continuous path.
-This path is made by continuously changing the lengths of the edges because the angles of the two polygons must all be the same since they have the same fan while also changing $\la_j$ to still correspond to the locations of the fake and hidden corners.
-So, by Proposition \ref{prop_standardformstfan} given two elements of $\stpolymfk$ which are compact we know that the corresponding fans are related by the moves listed in that proposition and then by Lemma \ref{lem_continuoustransf} we know these moves correspond to continuous paths of polygons.
-So we have established that any two compact elements of $\stpolymfk$ are connected by a continuous path.
+\begin{proof} Every semitoric polygon is an orbit of a primitive semitoric polygon, and to conclude that there is a continuous path between two semitoric polygons it is suf\/f\/icient to construct a~continuous (with respect to $\tau_0$, Def\/inition~\ref{def_topologyprimitive}) path between the primitive semitoric polygons that generate those orbits.
+This is because the map which takes a primitive semitoric polygon to its orbit is continuous.
+Thus, it suf\/f\/ices to consider only primitive semitoric polygons.
+Any two compact primitive semitoric polygons in $\stpolymfk$ with the same semitoric fan can be connected by a continuous path.
+This path is made by continuously changing the lengths of the edges because the angles of the two polygons must all be the same since they have the same semitoric fan while also changing $\la_j$ to still correspond to the locations of the fake and hidden corners.
+So, by Proposition \ref{prop_standardformstfan} given two elements of $\stpolymfk$ which are compact we know that the corresponding semitoric fans are related by the moves listed in that proposition and then by Lemma~\ref{lem_continuoustransf} we know these moves correspond to continuous paths of polygons.
+So we have established that any two compact elements of $\stpolymfk$ are connected by a~continuous path.

 Next assume that